Learning Robust Features for Scatter Removal and Reconstruction in Dynamic ICF X-Ray Tomography: Introduction

 In this work, we attempt to learn radiographic features that can enable robust density estimates in the presence of scatter and noise in inertial confinement fusion applications.
-We use a 3D cone beam CT setup and sophisticated perturbation modeling including blur, scatter, and background fields to generate synthetic radiographs that better represent realistic setups.
-The results indicate that our density reconstruction approach is robust to the presence of large unknown scatter fields and noisy perturbations.
+We use a 3D cone beam CT setup and sophisticated perturbation modeling, including blur, scatter, and background fields, to generate synthetic radiographs that better represent realistic setups.
+The results indicate that our density reconstruction approaches are robust to the presence of large unknown scatter fields and noisy perturbations.
 Although a feature-based approach has been previously developed~\cite{hossain2022high}, it was demonstrated in a simplified 1D geometry.
 Furthermore, extensions to this feature-based approach have been proposed, but the features were not directly learned from the noisy synthetic radiograph~\cite{serino2023density}.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:dynamic_radiograpy}, we discuss the forward model describing the physics of the imaging process and detail the synthetic radiograph generation.
 We also include the details of noise models used to add noise and other perturbations to our clean synthetic radiographs.
 Section~\ref{sec:proposed_approach} presents our encoder-decoder-based robust feature extraction and density reconstruction model.
 In Section~\ref{sec:experiments}, we present numerical results and analysis, and finally, we conclude in Section~\ref{sec:conclusion}.
+The code for the proposed framework is available on GitHub~\cite{gautam2025dynamic}.